 - If itchiness develops and is irritating, you may apply an anti-itch ointment after the first week of treatment or bandage or tape over the area.
 Excessive scratching on the treated area may cause additional irritation and possible scarring.

-- If the color is not completely faded after procedure, the process may be repeated after the skin has healed, usually about 2-3 months.
+- If the color is not completely faded after the procedure, the process may be repeated after the skin has healed, usually about 2-3 months.

 - The treated area can be re-tattooed after the skin has healed, usually after 2-3 months.